Statistics, Facts and Trends on Different Learning Styles 2025- What’s the Percentage of Visual, Auditory, and Kinesthetic Learners in the World?

 According to the VARK Model, what Percentage of People Have Multiple Learning Style Preferences?

 The VARK model suggests that about 50-70% of people have multiple learning style preferences.
-The rest of the folks have just one learning style they stick to, for better or worse.
-I say that because combination of learning styles if often much better, except in cases where a person really can’t adapt, gets confused and fails to learn properly.
+(Source) The rest of the folks have just one learning style they stick to, for better or worse.

 What is the Estimated Value of the Learning Styles Market?

-Learning styles market is valued at $72.3 million in 2024, even though “different learning styles” is a controversial topic to say the least.
+Even though “different learning styles” is a controversial topic to say the least.
 By 2032 the learning styles market is expected to hit a valuation of $1 billion.
+(Source)

 What Percentage of Educators Worldwide Believe in the Importance of Addressing Different Learning Styles?